jhayer/baargin/README.md

 **On contigs**

 You can test the workflow using already assembled contigs from 3 *E. coli* datasets.
-Contigs are located in the `data/contigs` directory of *baargin* repository.
+Contigs are located in the `test/input/contigs` directory of *baargin* repository.
-You can run this, from the directory of your choice, as long as you give the path to the baargin directory (where the test `data` directory is located):
+You can run this, from the directory of your choice, as long as you give the path to the baargin directory (where the test `test/input` directory is located):

 ```
 nextflow run /path/to/baargin/main.nf -profile docker \
-  --contigs '/path/to/baargin/data/contigs'  \
+  --contigs '/path/to/baargin/test/input/contigs'  \
   --genus 'Escherichia' --species 'coli' \
   --busco_lineage 'enterobacterales_odb10' --amrfinder_organism 'Escherichia' \
   --species_taxid '562' --output './results_test' -resume